 Everyone’s a winner when your contest marketing strategy is on point.
 It turns short-term engagement and punch card loyalty into lasting brand relationships.

-Contests and promotions are used in almost all markets across the B2B and B2C sectors.
+Consumer promotions like contests and sweepstakes are used in almost all markets across the B2B and B2C sectors.
 And it’s easy to see why.

 - Contests and promotions engage customers.
 And engaged customers are valuable.
 They represent an average 23% premium in terms of share of wallet, profitability, revenue, and relationship growth compared with the average customer.